slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+Focus just on 3 outcomes per day.
+Focus on doing the right things instead of doing things right.
+Set specific, measurable, attainable, realistic and time-based goals.
+View actions towards a goal not in terms of progress, but of commitment to the goal.
+Set process goals (which help you achieve a larger goal).
+Work with a purpose in mind.

+you're not perfect in everything. find your specialty.

+When everything is a priority nothing is a priority.
+Attempting to maximize competing variables is a recipe for disaster.
+Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
+It's hard to compete with businesses who have correctly identified the right variables to maximize or minimize. - munger

+Não se pode fazer colecção de tudo.

+read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
+After 3 years, the flash-in-the-pans and the duds have been winnowed out and you can just concentrate on the stuff which will earn you paying gigs.

+focusing-art-not-science

+Do Less to Achieve More

+> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

+school rewards generalist and not focusing: the world does so.

+Real success happens when we focus on one thing at a time.

 don't be a dabbler.

 '«No» is no to one thing. «Yes» is no to a lot of things.'